imjoy-team/ImJoy/docs/docs/tutorial.md

 **Determine behavior of HTML elements**

-Different **HTML elements respond to user interaction**.
+HTML elements can respond to user interaction.
 The corresponding action is defined in JavaScript in the ```setup()``` function.
 In the image above, this is shown for the html element button with the id `btn_plot`.
 When the user clicks on this button (`onclick`) the defined function call is called.
 In the example, the current value of two other html elments (the forms containing the number of data points and the math operator) are retrieved, and passed to another function called `calc_plot()`.

-**Communication between window and Python plugin** Communication between the window and Python plugin is achieved by the ImJoy API [**api.call()**](https://imjoy.io/docs/#/api?id=api-call-) and so-called **callback functions**.
+**Communication between window and Python plugin**

+Communication between the window and Python plugin is achieved by the ImJoy API [**api.call()**](https://imjoy.io/docs/#/api?id=api-call-) and so-called **callback functions**.
 Simply put such a callback is a function that will be executed after another function has finished its execution.
 The function `calc_plot()` from above will use `api.call()` to call the function `calc_results` from the `Python worker` plugin.
 It will pass two parameters obtained from the user-interface and a callback function .
 The callback function allows the Python plugin to plot data in the window plugin.

 **Python calculations, storage and callback**

 Let's have a look at the Python function `calc_results`.
 It receives the JavaScript dictionary, extracts all necessary parameters and perform the desired calculation.
 Then it stores the data wiht `self.x_values = x`.
 Lastly, invokes the callback function to print in the main window with `callback_fun(...)`.
 Here the parameters are again passed as a dictionary.
 Please note, the **numpy** arrays are not supported, and the data has therefore be transformed to a list.

 ## Distribution and deployment